delphidabbler/article-demos/article-12/README.md

 The demo was not originally developed under version control.
 It's last update was probably in 2004.
 The code was added to the [`delphidabbler/article-demos`](https://github.com/delphidabbler/article-demos) GitHub repository on 14 June 2022.

-To learn how to use the demo see `ReadMe.txt`.

 ## About the Demo

 The demo project comprises a single Delphi project: `SendToDemo.dpr`.
 Compile the project and run the resulting application.
 Then: